-Banglamphu is one of the best areas to stay in Bangkok on a budget because it has a high concentration of value accommodations and inexpensive restaurants.
+Banglamphu is also the best place to stay in Bangkok on a budget thanks to the number of cheap accommodation options and affordable places to eat.
 From cosy hostel to boutique hotels, this district is a great base for travellers with limited time and funds.

 Best Hostel in Banglamphu: Jam Hostel Bangkok

-Clean rooms and a great location, this hostel is the ideal base for your time in Bangkok.
-Located in Banglamphu, this hostel is close to bars and shops, and its outdoor terrace overlooks the city’s oldest canal.
+With clean rooms and a great location, this hostel is the ideal base for your time in Bangkok.
+It’s close to bars and shops, and its outdoor terrace overlooks the city’s oldest canal.

 Equipped with a self-service kitchen, laundry rooms and a comfortable lounge, this hostel is ideal for guests of all ages and our top pick for where to stay in Bangkok on a budget.

 The Dewan Hotel is a charming three-star hotel in the centre of Banglamphu.
 It is within walking distance of Bangkok’s top tourist attractions as well as bars and restaurants.
 Each room is elegantly decorated and equipped with air conditioning, free wifi, and cable TV.

 Best Hotel in Banglamphu: The Warehouse Bangkok